GreenBankObservatory/gbtgridder/docs/source/how_to_get_and_use.rst

     pip install -r requirements.txt
     pip install -e .

-2. For more info on the gridder run the command `$ gbtgridder-test --help`
+2. For more info on the gridder run the command `$ gbtgridder --help`

     - this will give you information on what arguments to use and how to use them